 At the beginning of self-isolation time, many felt as if they now need to go into a “superman” mode where they instantly become 10 times more productive.

 It’s completely okay to feel that pressure.

 But you need to realize that your mental health comes first.
 No one expects you to figure out this whole situation instantly and become a well-oiled machine overnight.
 No one expects you to know exactly how to stay positive in a negative world.

 To practice emotional awareness and acceptance, follow these simple principles:

-- Let yourself feel every emotion.
+- Let yourself feel your emotions – it's okay to be a little bit down in times like these.
 Don't just bottle everything up.

 - Take some time to lay in the bed or do something that brings you joy.
 Don't rush yourself.

 - Say positive affirmations.
 For example: “All of my emotions empower me.
 I'm strong and filled with positive energy.”

 - Keep a diary where you scribble down things you're thankful for.
 Do this every morning, first thing after waking up.

 Times of crisis bring up another good opportunity: to care about your community more and help others.